What is term life insurance?

-As I sad, there are no cash values built inside the policy, no dividends, paid-up additions or rate(s) of return in a term insurance policy unlike Whole life and Universal life which are a bit complex because of the extra bells and whistles that comes with permanent life insurance policies.
+As I mentioned, there are no cash values built inside the policy, no dividends, paid-up additions or rate(s) of return in a term insurance policy unlike Whole life and Universal life which are a bit complex because of the extra bells and whistles that comes with permanent life insurance policies.

 Term Life or Whole Life Insurance

 When it comes to insurance planning, it isn’t really a battle between term life, whole life or Universal life insurance(s).

 Generally, there are two types of life insurance policies:

 - Permanent Life Insurance

 - Term Life Insurance

 Term life insurance(s) are classified into different terms which can come in the form of: